 Other poems recently published in print form include:

-The Tears of Spock, Cleopatra, Maps, Bathroom Wars, Accolades for the Acolyte, In Praise of Carbohydrates, The Importance of Religion, The Wooer, Strange Rain, Taylor Swift, The iMirror and The Difference in various editions of Quadrant (chosen by the legendary Les Murray).
+A Day in the Lie, Tinnitus, The Lotus Looters, Strange Dismissal, The Tears of Spock, Cleopatra, Maps, Bathroom Wars, Accolades for the Acolyte, In Praise of Carbohydrates, The Importance of Religion, The Wooer, Strange Rain, Taylor Swift, The iMirror and The Difference in various editions of Quadrant (chosen by the legendary Les Murray).
 Poems are available in pixel via the Quadrant pay wall.

 Dandaloo in Arena magazine.